-In December 2017, the Basel Committee published revisions to the Basel III framework, the so-called "finalization of Basel III reforms", which main objective is to reduce excessive variability of RWA.
+On 7 December 2017, the Basel Committee on Banking Supervision reached an agreement on the remaining Basel III reforms ("Basel IV").
+Basel IV, which paves the way for CRR III and CRD VI as they are to be transposed to European law, aims at reducing excessive variability of RWA.
 The agreed reforms address the following topics:

 - (i) Improvement of the standardised approaches for credit risk; - (ii) Constraints to the use of internal models: banks may, for example, for their exposures to large and mid-sized corporates no longer use own estimates for two parameters (the loss-givendefault and exposure at default) but rather use fixed values instead.
-Moreover, after the reform, internal ratings-based approaches will no longer be allowed for exposures to equities; - (iii) Improvement of the operational risk framework: current approaches are replaced with a single risk-sensitive standardised approach to be used by all banks; internal models will no longer be allowed to address losses that stem from misconduct, inadequate systems and controls, etc.;

-- (iv) Introduction of a leverage ratio buffer for G-SIIs; and - (v) Introduction of a different output floor set at 72.5% introducing a limit to the regulatory capital benefits that a bank using internal models can derive compared to the standardised approaches.
+Moreover, after the reform, internal ratings-based approaches will no longer be allowed for exposures to equities; - (iii) Improvement of the operational risk framework: current approaches are replaced with a single risk-sensitive standardised approach to be used by all banks; internal models will no longer be allowed to address losses that stem from misconduct, inadequate systems and controls, etc.; - (iv) Introduction of a different output floor set at 72.5% introducing a limit to the regulatory capital benefits that a bank using internal models can derive compared to the standardised approaches; - (v) Revised procedure for calculating credit valuation adjustments (CVAs) in derivatives